Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yQfU5GLx4eM.md

 ### Transcript

-> but guys get rid of poison rocks no i don't think so
+> but guys get rid of poison rocks no I don't think so